Importing Data from Excel to Create Organizational Charts

 Data in rows and columns is a suboptimal way to present metrics to make important business decisions.
 A single Excel spreadsheet rarely presents the whole picture on the numerous relevant KPIs involved in assessing a HR situation, and it fails to display the impact certain KPIs may have on the rest of the organization.
 An org chart not only displays organizational structure, but visualizes key metrics, such as performance scores, salary, and span of control.

 Converting tables into meaningful visualizations is a slow and tedious process using Excel.
 OrgChart is specifically designed for the complex job of drawing, formatting, and publishing organizational charts from raw data.
-Once the entire process of creating org charts is automated, you save countless hours previously spent performing the task manually in Excel.
+Once the entire process of creating org charts is automated, you will save countless hours previously spent performing the task manually in Excel.

-OrgChart Now and Excel
+OrgChart and Excel

 Once you select the file, it’s simply a matter of configuring the mapping of the required fields.
 If the source file already contains the required fields, OrgChart automates the mapping.
 Refresh and the chart is complete!